-ASC Rule 45-517 is available to Alberta issuers seeking to raise capital from Alberta investors.
-It is available to Alberta issuers but may only be used by an issuer in a corresponding jurisdiction for a multi-jurisdictional distribution-if permitted under the securities legislation in each jurisdiction in which the distribution occurs, i.e., in the jurisdiction of the issuer and the investor that other jurisdiction.
-Currently, the only jurisdiction that permits a cross-border offering with Alberta is British Columbia pursuant to BC Instrument 45-535 Start-up Crowdfunding Registration and Prospectus Exemptions (the BC Order).
+ASC Rule 45-517 is available to issuers seeking to raise capital from Alberta investors.
+It is available to Alberta issuers but may only be used by an issuer in a corresponding jurisdiction if permitted under the securities legislation in that other jurisdiction.
+Currently, the only jurisdictions that permit a multi-jurisdictional offering with Alberta are British Columbia pursuant to BC Instrument 45-535 Start-up Crowdfunding Registration and Prospectus Exemptions (the BC Order) and Saskatchewan pursuant to General Order 45-929 Start-up Crowdfunding Registration and Prospectus Exemptions (the Saskatchewan Order, together with the BC Order, the Blanket Orders).

-Issuers conducting distributions under ASC Rule 45-517 and the BC Order are subject to the requirements set out in both regimes.
-An issuer seeking to conduct a cross-border offering between Alberta and British Columbia would have to comply with the limits and obligations under both ASC Rule 45-517 and the BC Order.
-Generally, this means that the issuer will be held to the most restrictive limit as between the two instruments.
+Issuers conducting distributions under ASC Rule 45-517 and either or both of the Blanket Orders are subject to the requirements set out in each of the applicable regimes.
+An issuer seeking to conduct a multi-jurisdictional offering between Alberta and either or both of British Columbia and Saskatchewan would have to comply with the limits and obligations under ASC Rule 45-517 and the Blanket Orders as applicable.
+Generally, this means that the issuer will be held to the most restrictive limit as between the three instruments.
 For example, to comply with the BC Order the issuer would be required to use a funding portal and that portal would be required to be registered as either an investment dealer or an exempt market dealer.
+However, if there was no connection to British Columbia, and the issuer was only raising funds in Alberta and Saskatchewan they would be permitted to use a restricted dealer funding portal as this is contemplated under both ASC Rule 45-517 and the Saskatchewan Order.

-Issuers and dealers contemplating a multi-jurisdictional distribution should review the terms of both ASC Rule 45-517 and the BC Order to ensure they understand the requirements of each.
+Issuers and dealers contemplating a multi-jurisdictional distribution should review the terms of ASC Rule 45-517 and the Blanket Orders to ensure they understand the requirements of each instrument.